Time Blocks Decomposition of Multistage Stochastic Optimization Problems

 \end{theorem}

-This theorem is mainly inspired by \cite{Bertsekas-Shreve:1996}, with the feature that the state~$\state_t$ is in our case the history~$\history_t$, with the dynamics:
+The proof is sketched in Appendix~\ref{Technical_Details_and_Proofs}.
+This theorem is inspired by \cite[Chap.~8]{Bertsekas-Shreve:1996}, with the feature that the state~$\optstate_t$ is, in our case, the canonical history~$\history_t$, with the canonical dynamics $ \history_{t{+}1} = \bp{\history_{t},\control_{t},\uncertain_{t{+}1}} $.
+This quite general dynamic programming result is the basis of all future developments in this paper.
+Although the recalls and statements presented in this Sect.~\ref{gdp:Stochastic_Dynamic_Programming_and_State_Reduction_by_Time_Blocks} are mostly straightforward consequences of results already established in the literature, the developments are indispensable to tackle time block decomposition in the forthcoming Sect.~\ref{gdp:State_Reduction_by_Time_Blocks}.

-This very general dynamic programming result will be the basis of all future developments in this paper.
-In the sequel, we assume that all the assumptions of Theorem~\ref{pr:DP_withoutstate_third} are fulfilled, that is, \begin{itemize} \item all the spaces (like the ones introduced in~\S\ref{Histories_and_Feedbacks}) will be supposed to be Borel spaces, \item all the stochastic kernels (like the ones introduced in~\eqref{eq:family_of_stochastic_kernels}) will be supposed to be Borel-measurable, \item all the criteria (like the one introduced in~\eqref{eq:criterion}) will be supposed to be nonnegative lower semianalytic functions. \end{itemize}

-\section{State Reduction by Time Blocks and Dynamic Programming}
+\section{State reduction by time blocks and dynamic programming}

 In standard approaches to solve, by dynamic programming, a stochastic optimal control problem formulated in discrete time, either a state is given for all times (as in \cite{Bertsekas-Shreve:1996}, \cite{Hernandez-Lerma-Lasserre:1996}, \cite{Puterman:1994} and~\cite{Witsenhausen:1973}), or no state is given (as in \cite{Evstigneev:1976},\cite{Yuksel:2020}).
 In this paper, our approach is intermediate, in that a state is possibly obtained, but only at certain times.
 Thus, in this section, we consider the question of reducing the history using a compressed ``state'' variable.
 Differing with traditional practice, such a variable may not be available at any time~$t\in\ic{0,T}$, but at some specified times $ 0 = t_{0}< \cdots <t_{N} = \horizon $.
 We have recalled in Sect.~\ref{gdp:Stochastic_Dynamic_Programming_and_State_Reduction_by_Time_Blocks} that the history~$\history_{t}$ is itself a state variable with associated canonical dynamics $ \history_{t{+}1} = \bp{\history_{t},\control_{t},\uncertain_{t{+}1}} $.
 However, the size of this canonical state increases with time~$t$, which is an unpleasant feature for dynamic programming --- quickly leading to the well-known curse of dimensionality --- hence the practical need to introduce a (ideally low dimensional) state space, at least at some specified times, as done in this paper.
 As already said in the introduction, the main difficulty in achieving this goal is notational.